FC

 To take advantage of the link, you will need to switch the source monitor to “offline” mode.
 When set to “offline” mode, the monitor on the left will no lower behave as a source monitor but instead it will display your reference video.
 In this mode, the left monitor will play the reference while simultaneously the right monitor will display your Resolve sequence.

 Before you check the Resolve sequence against the offline reference video, there is one last bit of prep.
 In Media Composer, your slate was created using the Avid Titler+ effect.
-Since that effect does not translate over into Resolve, you will need to apply the Text effect to the slate so that you can recreate the same text in Resolve.
+Since that effect does not translate over into Resolve, you will need to apply the Text effect on th track above the SMPTE Countdown so that you can recreate the same text in Resolve.
+Make sure to extend the text effect so that it runs until the 2-pop.

 In the example below, you can see the reference video on the left with the text that was created in Media Composer and on the screen on the right the same text that has been recreated in Resolve.